Post-Traumatic Stress Disorder

 You may think that asking for help is a sign of weakness.
 In fact, taking action to

-work with a trained professional (therapist) to learn new ways to cope with your experiences.
+work with a trained therapist to learn new ways to cope with your experiences.
+Medicine

-Medication may also be prescribed to help with anxiety, depression, or sleep.
-Most
+may also be prescribed to help with anxiety, depression, or sleep.
+Most people with

-people with PTSD have a combination of counseling and medication for treatment.
+PTSD have a combination of counseling and medicine for treatment.